mesosphere/spark-build/docs/kerberos.md

         dcos package install --options=/path/to/options.json spark

-1. Make sure your keytab is accessible from the DC/OS [Secret Store][https://docs.mesosphere.com/latest/security/secrets/].
+1. Make sure your keytab is in the DC/OS Secret Store, under a path that is accessible by the Spark service.
+See [Using the Secret Store][../security/#using-the-secret-store] for details.

 1. If you are using the history server, you must also configure the `krb5.conf`, principal, and keytab